Dynamics of multi-resonant biholomorphisms: Preliminaries on germs tangent to the identity in

 \begin{remark} For $m=1$ each germ $h\in \Diff(\C, 0)$ with $H_{k_0+1}\ne 0$ of the form \eqref{h} has exactly one non-degenerate characteristic direction which is clearly fully attractive. \end{remark}

 \sm A {\sl parabolic manifold} $P$ of dimension $1\leq p\leq m$ for $h\in\Diff(\C^m, 0)$ of the form \eqref{h} is the biholomorphic image of a simply connected open set in $\C^p$ such that $0\in \partial P$, $f(P)\subset P$ and $\lim_{\ell\to\infty}h^{\circ \ell}(z)=0$ for all $z\in P$.
 If $p=1$ the parabolic manifold is called a {\sl parabolic curve}, whereas, if $p=m$ the parabolic manifold is called a {\sl parabolic domain}.
-Due to M. Abate \cite{Ab}, parabolic curves always exist for germs of holomorphic diffeomorphisms tangent to the identity in $\C^2$, whereas in higher dimension they are known to exist ``centered'' at non-degenerate characteristic directions (J. \'Ecalle \cite{Ec}, M. Hakim \cite{Ha}, see also \cite{ABT}).
+Due to M. Abate \cite{Ab}, in $\C^2$ parabolic curves always exist for germs of holomorphic diffeomorphisms tangent to the identity and having an isolated fixed point at the origin, whereas in higher dimension they are known to exist ``centered'' at non-degenerate characteristic directions (J. \'Ecalle \cite{Ec}, M. Hakim \cite{Ha}, see also \cite{ABT}).

 On the other hand, Hakim~\cite{H} (based on the previous work by Fatou \cite{Fa} and Ueda \cite{Ue1}, \cite{Ue2} in $\C^{2}$) studied the so-called {\em semi-attractive} case, with one eigenvalue equal to $1$ and the rest of eigenvalues having modulus less than $1$.
 She proved that either there exists a curve of fixed points or there exist attracting open petals.
 Such a result has been later generalized by Rivi \cite{Ri}.
 The {\em quasi-parabolic} case of a germ in $\C^2$, i.e.\ having one eigenvalue $1$ and the other of modulus equal to one, but not a root of unity has been studied in \cite{B-M} and it has been proved that, under a certain generic hypothesis called ``dynamical separation'', there exist petals tangent to the eigenspace of $1$.
 Such a result has been generalized to higher dimension by Rong \cite{R1}, \cite{R2}.
 We refer the reader to the survey papers \cite{Ab2} and \cite{Br} for a more accurate review of existing results.